Songyanfei/LLMs_OpenAI_bench/README.md

 python bench.py --model /data/webapps/llms/Qwen2.5-72B-Instruct-AWQ --url 192.168.3.100 --port 18200 --api_key "your_api_key" -c "Test the large model server" -b 1 5 10
 ```
 ## Contributing
-Contributions to `Naive_OpenAI_bench` are welcome!
+Contributions to `LLMs_OpenAI_bench` are welcome!
 Please fork the repository and submit a pull request with your enhancements.

 ## License
 Specify the license under which your tool is released.